tsandefer/dsi_capstone_2/README.md

 ## Key Choices
 ### Training Data
-With 2 distinct different types of text, which I'm trying to represent in the same context window space, what should my model be trained on?
+With two distinct types of text that need to be encoded in comparable context window dimensions, which should my model be trained on?

-* Trained 4 different variations for comparison
+Trained 4 different training corpus variations for comparison:
   * Lyrics only
   * Annotations only
   * Lyrics & Annotations